embedded-code-Portfolio/Sensor-Project/README.md

 * LCD1602(16x2) and  I2C interface module

 ## Serial communication protocol definition
-* Inter-Integrated Circuit abbreviated (I2C) -  uses two wires (SCL and SDA ) to exchange data between devices.
+* Inter-integrated circuit abbreviated (I2C) -  uses two wires (SCL and SDA ) to exchange data between devices.
 It is half-duplex, meaning data is sent two-way not simultaneously, multi-master and multi-slave protocol.
 * Serial Peripheral Interface (SPI) - uses four wires (MOSI, MISO, SCL, CS) to send and receive data between devices.
 SPI is a full-duplex that is data sent two-way simultaneously, it is a single master and multi-slave protocol.
-Said to be faster at 10MB/s i.e., 2 times  I2C.
+  This protocol is faster and runs at 10MB/s i.e., 2 times  I2C.
 * Universal Asynchronous Receiver / Transmitter (UART) - uses two wires (TX and RX) it is often either simplex (one direction), half-duplex or full-duplex.
-* 1-Wire - it uses one wire to send data, and it is a wired half-duplex data bus.
+* 1-Wire - it uses one wire to send data and is a wired half-duplex data bus.

 ## Block diagram
 ![Block diagram](https://github.com/embedded-code-Portfolio/Sensor-Project/blob/0e1efab032ab91f865514167a2cdca53bbd10794/Blank%20diagram.jpeg)